cloudfoundry/cf-acceptance-tests/README.md

 * `volume_service_create_config`: The JSON configuration that is used when volume service is created.
 * `volume_service_bind_config`: The JSON configuration for the volume service binding configuration.

+There is a Golang utility `bin/catsconfiggenerator` that generates a complete config.json on demand from the existing defaults in the code.
+You can use it and modify the resulting JSON file as desired for your environment.

 #### Buildpack Names
 Many tests specify a buildpack when pushing an app, so that on diego the app staging process completes in less time.
 The default names for the buildpacks are as follows; if you have buildpacks with different names, you can override them by setting different names: